cy2307422/Learning-OpenCV/Learning OpenCV.md

 # moudle

 ## The Core Functionality (core module)
+- Mat - The Basic Image Container
+ The last thing we want to do is further decrease the speed of your program by making unnecessary copies of potentially large images.

 ## Image Processing (imgproc module)
 ## High Level GUI and Media (highgui module)